 So, I wanted to talk just for a minute about some of the data that came [00:16:30] from our research.
 In our study that we did last fall, we saw that those people that employed XDR or XDR techniques saw about half as many successful attacks as those who did not.

-60% were less likely to report attack repropagation, and so, remember that means that when someone's experienced an attack, that that attack reoccurs within their organization, so people were on top [00:17:00] of that, and were addressing downstream attacks as well.
+60% were less likely to report attack repropagation, and so, remember that means that when someone's experienced an attack, that that attack reoccurs within their organisation, so people were on top [00:17:00] of that, and were addressing downstream attacks as well.

 And then, over two times more likely to detect a compromise in a much shorter period of time, in the same day, or only a few days, versus many days or weeks for those who were not using.

-And again, what we tried to do, is we tried to look at, all right, what organizations were having the best results?
-What tools, techniques, processes were they [00:17:30] utilizing, and then draw a correlation between those people who were using XDR and XDR approach versus those people who were not.
+And again, what we tried to do, is we tried to look at, all right, what organisations were having the best results?
+What tools, techniques, processes were they [00:17:30] utilising, and then draw a correlation between those people who were using XDR and XDR approach versus those people who were not.
 And it was very compelling.
 And that was our hypothesis going into the research.
 And sure enough, it proved to be true.

 Lori Smith: I think the most compelling stat is on your next slide.

 Dave Gruber: So yeah.
 So one of the questions that we asked [00:18:00] was, all right, so for those of you who are employing an XDR approach, without that XDR approach, what do you think?
-What's the manual labor that's associated with bringing all this data together, correlating it, and analyzing it?
+What's the manual labour that's associated with bringing all this data together, correlating it, and analysing it?
 And on average, and the number's much higher than this as well, but on average, people said roughly eight full-time equivalents would be needed to replace the automation that's provided by XDR.

 Now, that includes [00:18:30] lots of things, that includes both the system administration, the setup, the tools, configuration, the continuous rules configuration, and rules building that's associated plus the actual analytics that are associated.
-So you have to take a big picture view of this thing, when you're looking at the custom analytics environments that other organizations have built to try to solve this problem.
+So you have to take a big picture view of this thing, when you're looking at the custom analytics environments that other organisations have built to try to solve this problem.
 It sort of requires a significant amount of effort across many different disciplines.
 [00:19:00] So when you look at it in hard numbers, this was a pretty big number.

 Lori Smith: Yeah.
 And to me, it actually speaks to, there's not really a human alternative to XDR that this really sort of represents sort of a new way of working and providing opportunity for analysis and investigations that otherwise would not really be possible.